-Students enrolling in the college assume an obligation to conduct themselves in a manner compatible with the college's function as an educational institution.
-Misconduct or "good cause" for which students are subject to discipline falls into the following categories:

-- Continued disruptive behavior, continued willful disobedience, habitual profanity or A. vulgarity, persistent abuse of other students, or the open and persistent defiance of the authority of, or persistent abuse of, college personnel.
-[E.C. §76033(a)] - Assault, battery, or any threat of force or violence upon a student or college personnel. В. [E.C. §76033(b)] - C. Sexual harassment, sexual assault, including, but not limited to, rape, forced sodomy, forced oral copulation, rape by a foreign object, sexual battery, or threat of sexual - D. Willful misconduct which results in injury or death to a student, college personnel, or college visitor, or which results in cutting, defacing, or other injury to any real or personal property owned by the District.
-[E.C. §76033(c)] - E. The use, sale, or possession on campus of, or presence on campus or at any college sponsored event under the influence of, any controlled substances without prescribed direction of a licensed medical authority or any poison classified as such by Schedule D in Section 4160 of the State of California Business and Professions Code.
-[E. C. §76033 (d)1 - F. Willful or persistent smoking in any area where smoking has been prohibited by law or by regulation of the Board of Trustees.
-[E. C. §76033 (e)] - G. Persistent, serious misconduct where other means of correction have failed to bring about proper conduct.
-[E.C. §76033 (f)] - Dishonesty, including, but not limited to, cheating, plagiarism, or knowingly H. furnishing false information to the college. - I. Forgery, alteration, or misuses of college documents, records, or identification. - J. Obstruction or disruption of teaching, research, administration, disciplinary procedures, or any other authorized college activities. - K. Theft of or damage to property of the college or of a member of the college community or campus visitor. - L. Willful or blatant misuse of email or other inappropriate forms of communication towards faculty, staff or students including but not limited to phone, voicemail, written notes and any form of electronic communication. - Unauthorized entry to college facilities or unauthorized use of college supplies.
-M. equipment including computer hardware, and licensed software. - N. Violation of college policies or of campus regulations, including, but not limited to, campus regulations concerning student organizations, the use of college facilities, responsible computer use policy, or the time, place, and manner of public expression, library procedures, college bills and debts, or residence. - O. Disorderly conduct or lewd, indecent, or obscene conduct or expression on collegeowned or controlled property or at college-sponsored or supervised functions. - P. Failure to comply with directions of college officials acting in the performance of their duties.
+- 1. Students enrolling in the college assume an obligation to conduct themselves in a manner compatible with the college's function as an educational institution.
+Misconduct or "good cause" for which students are subject to discipline falls into the following categories: - A. Continued disruptive behavior, continued willful disobedience, habitual profanity or vulgarity, persistent abuse of other students, or the open and persistent defiance of the authority of, or persistent abuse of, college personnel.
+[E.C. §76033(a)] - B. Assault, battery, or any threat of force or violence upon a student or college personnel.
+[E.C. §76033(b)] - C. Willful misconduct which results in injury or death to a student, college personnel, or college visitor, or which results in cutting, defacing, or other injury to any real or personal property owned by the District.
+[E.C. §76033(c)] - D. The use, sale, or possession of any controlled substance while on campus, or at any college-sponsored event, or being under the influence of any controlled substance or any poison classified as such by Schedule D in Section 4160 of the State of California Business and Professions Code while on campus or any college-sponsored event.
+[E. C. §76033 (d)] - E. Willful or persistent smoking in any area where smoking has been prohibited by law or by regulation of the Board of Trustees.
+[E. C. §76033 (e)] - F. Persistent, serious misconduct where other means of correction have failed to bring about proper conduct.
+[E.C. §76033 (f)] - G. Sexual assault, defined as actual or attempted sexual contact with another person without that person's consent, regardless of the victim's affiliation with the community college, including, but not limited to, any of the following: - (1) Intentional touching of another person's intimate parts without that person's consent or other intentional sexual contact with another person without that person's consent. - Coercing, forcing, or attempting to coerce or force a person to touch another person's intimate parts without that person's consent. - (3) Rape, which includes penetration, no matter how slight, without the person's consent, of either of the following: - (a) The vagina or anus of a person by any body part of another person or by an object. - (b) The mouth of a person by a sex organ of another person. - H. Sexual exploitation, defined as a person taking sexual advantage of another person for the benefit of anyone other than that person without that person's consent, regardless of the victim's affiliation with the community college, including, but not limited to, any of the following: - (1) Prostituting another person - (2) Recording images, including video or photograph, or audio of another person's sexual activity, intimate body parts, or nakedness without that person's consent. - (3) Distributing images, including video or photograph, or audio of another person's sexual activity, intimate body parts, or nakedness, if the individual distributing the images or audio knows or should have known that the person depicted in the images or audio did not consent to the disclosure and objected to the disclosure. - (4) Viewing another person's sexual activity, intimate body parts, or nakedness in a place where that person would have a reasonable expectation of privacy, without that person's consent, and for the purpose of arousing or gratifying sexual desire. - I. Dishonesty, including, but not limited to, cheating, plagiarism, or knowingly furnishing false information to the college.